 But you are still going to need to plan your travel, at least to get to the first venue from your place of stay (house or hotel).

 Most screenings start at or after 10 AM so there’s enough time to plan the morning commute.
-If you live near to any of the venues I would suggest choosing that one as your main hangout area.
-But if you want to be adventurous, be my guest and consider these tips:
+If you live near any of the venues I would suggest choosing that one as your main hangout area.
+But if you want to be adventurous, consider these tips:

-- Uber and Ola and other cab aggregators will mostly have surge pricing in and around the venues due to the high demand.
-Therefore, go with auto rickshaws or black-and-yellow taxicabs.
+- Uber and Ola and other cab aggregators will mostly have surge pricing in and around the venues.
+Therefore, go with auto rickshaws or black-and-yellow taxis.
 Make sure you ask for the ride fare before getting in to avoid getting fleeced (or ensure the electronic meters are up and running)

-- PVR ICON and PVR ECX in Andheri are the venues that are nearest to each other.
-Walking distance is about 300 metres between them
+- The Grand Theatre and Maison PVR in BKC, Bandra are the venues that are nearest to each other.
+Walking distance is about 3 kilometres between them

 - For long-distance travel, always prefer either the local suburban train and Metro or BEST buses